Alaeddine17/cabinet-m-dical/README.md

 -Microsoft Access: Your Gateway to Database Management

 Microsoft Access is a powerful database management tool that allows users to store, organize, and retrieve data with ease.
 With its user-friendly interface and customizable templates, Access empowers individuals and businesses to create and manage databases without requiring extensive programming knowledge.

+<h2>📜 License</h2>
+This project is open-source under the MIT License.